SamJSui/Patchalysis/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

+This project was a part of the COSC 426: Introduction to Data Mining & Analytics course taught at the University of Tennessee Knoxville.
+The course is taught by Dr. Michela Taufer, accompanied by teaching assistants Ian Lumsden, Nigel Tan, Paula Olaya, Jack Marquez, and Syed Meerza.

+Icons provided by Font Awesome, License: https://fontawesome.com/license

-* Icons and images credited to:
+Icons and images credited to:
   - [Scraper icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/scraper)
   - [Publish icons created by Prashanth Rapolu 15 - Flaticon](https://www.flaticon.com/free-icons/publish)
   - [Magnifying glass icons created by Payungkead - Flaticon](https://www.flaticon.com/free-icons/magnifying-glass)